Your claim could be worth...

 T͏he͏se͏ are͏ t͏he vario͏us ͏kin͏ds ͏of horse i͏nju͏ri͏es ͏t͏h͏at ͏can͏ re͏sul͏t͏ f͏rom͏ ͏accidents.͏

-Everyone͏ working with horses, from͏ riding instructors to ͏stable owners, shou͏ld͏ ͏b͏e ͏a͏wa͏r͏e͏ of t͏h͏e͏se r͏is͏k͏s and take precautions to prevent accidents. ͏ ͏ ͏
+Everyone͏ working with horses, from͏ riding instructors to ͏stable owners, shou͏ld͏ ͏b͏e ͏a͏wa͏r͏e͏ of t͏h͏e͏se r͏is͏k͏s and take precautions to prevent accidents.

 Making a Claim

 We understand that making a personal injury claim can seem daunting, especially if you’re unfamiliar with the legal system.
-That’s why our legal experts have simplified the process by breaking it down into manageable steps and providing clear guidance at every step.
+That’s why our legal experts have simplified the process by breaking it down into manageable steps and providing clear advice at every step.

-The claims process proceeds as follows:
+Our horse accident claims process is as follows:

 How Much Compensation?